A Serial to TV adapter

 This adapter takes serial data and displays it on your TV.

-There are currently three different TellyMate variants that are ready to buy:
+There are currently two different TellyMate variants that are ready to buy:

 These variants use exactly the same firmware and have identical output circuitry.